Chanikarn Thongsupa

 Exit

-The youngest Republican woman ever elected to Congress who, in 2021, was appointed the number 3 position in the House GOP.
-That new position didn’t come without complications as she balanced party priorities with policy-making, but she still found time to fight for children and rural communities.
+Elise was the youngest Republican woman ever elected to Congress and in 2021 was appointed the number 3 position in the House GOP.
+That new position didn’t come without complications as she balanced party priorities with policy-making.
+Since entering Congress, she has become one of Trump’s closest allies, eventually landing a nomination for Ambassador to the UN which she eventually withdrew to keep her seat in Congress and protect the Republican majority.
+Elise has become a star of Republican politics in the MAGA era.

 While we’re ‘under construction’, a quick reminder of who Elise is!
 She was the youngest Republican woman ever elected to Congress and last year assumed the 3rd position in the House GOP.
 As her star has risen, she has not gone without controversy and criticism, but has remained true to her roots, fighting for the rural communities and children she represents.